Shubhankar Sharma continues his march, qualifies for the US Open

-Shubhankar Sharma’s father still has a picture of the then-19-year-old golfer wearing a monkey cap and sweater and posing at the leader-board of the US Open Sectional qualifier at the Walton Heath Golf Club, United Kingdom in June 2016.
+Shubhankar Sharma’s father still has a picture of the then-19-year-old golfer wearing a woollen cap and sweater and posing at the leader-board of the US Open Sectional qualifier at the Walton Heath Golf Club, United Kingdom in June 2016.

 It was Sharma’s first attempt to qualify for one of the four Majors and even though the youngster missed the cut, Sharma returned home dreaming about featuring in the second Major of the year, which was first played in a 36-hole format in a single day in 1895.